Aveglia/vAMPirus/helpmeoutsome.md

 ### Clustering arguments:

         --nOTU                          Set this option to have vAMPirus cluster nucleotide amplicon sequence variants (ASVs) into nucleotide-based operational taxonomic units (nOTUs) - See options below to define a single percent similarity or a list

         --pOTU                          Set this option to have vAMPirus cluster nucleotide and translated ASVs into protein-based operational taxonomic units (pOTUs) - See options below to define a single percent similarity or a list

 ### Skip arguments:

         --skipReadProcessing            Set this option to skip all read processing steps in the pipeline

-        --skipFastQC                    Set this option to skiip FastQC steps in the pipeline
+        --skipFastQC                    Set this option to skip FastQC steps in the pipeline

         --skipAdapterRemoval            Set this option to skip adapter removal in the pipeline

-        --skipPrimerRemoval             Set this option to skup Skip primer removal process
+        --skipPrimerRemoval             Set this option to skip primer removal process

         --skipAminoTyping               Set this option to skip AminoTyping processes